myFavShrimp/HyperStim/README.md

 A hypermedia framework inspired by [datastar](https://data-star.dev) and [HTMX](https://htmx.org), implementing reactive signals and HTML-driven interactions with a minimal footprint.

+## Usage

+HyperStim uses **reactive signals** to manage state and **data attributes** to define behavior directly in HTML.
+When a signal is declared, it becomes globally accessible and automatically updates any dependent elements when changed.

+The core pattern:
+1. Declare signals with `data-signals-name="value"`
+2. React to changes with `data-effect="expression"`
+3. Bind form inputs with `data-bind="signalName()"`
+4. Handle events with `data-on-event="expression"`

+Signals are automatically created and made available globally, so `data-signals-counter="0"` creates a `counter()` function usable anywhere in HTML.

 ## Installation

 HyperStim encourages self-hosting and does not provide a CDN.
 Build from source: